frolovilya/stm32-boot-explained/README.md

 ## Boot Process

-Linker file specifies the first instuction to run in the programm:
+Linker file specifies the first instuction to run in the program:
 ```c
 // linker file
 ENTRY(Reset_Handler)